Twins-Divyanshu-Sharma/Mathril/README.md

 ```

 ## Vec4 ( four dimensional vector )
-It is similar to Vec2 just contains additional two floats.
+It is similar to Vec2 just contains four floats.

 ## Vec3 ( three dimensional vector )
 It is similar to Vec2 and Vec4 but it has additional two functions: